ShivangNPatel/ShivangsBookStore/ShivangsBookStore/ReadMe.txt

 	  Close all currently opened tabs.
 	  Add a new MVC Controller - Empty inside Areas/Admin Name it CategoryController.cs
-	  Modify the code to use the IUnitOfWork from the .DataAccess project and the IRepository folder (Hint: using statement) Add a new folder in the Areas/View with the same name as the Controller Add a new ‘Index’ view to the folder (note the template) and modify with the generic HTML code from the Category Index View.txt file found in the Assignment 2 - Files folder
+	  Modify the code to use the IUnitOfWork from the .DataAccess project and the IRepository folder Add a new folder in the Areas/View with the same name as the Controller Add a new ‘Index’ view to the folder (note the template) and modify with the generic HTML code from the Category Index View.txt file found in the Assignment 2 - Files folder
-	  Save and run the application and it runs smoothly In _Layout.cshtml, move the ‘Category’ link to the Content Management drop-down (note the code changes).
+	  Save and run the application and it runs smoothly In _Layout.cshtml, move the ‘Category’ link to the Content Management drop-down.
 	  Review the changes to the navigation
-	  Modify the Index.cshtml to add the icons in the Category section from Font Awesome and confirm Delete it and add the JavaScript from the Assignment 2 files folder in to the wwwroot/js folder (note the ‘div’ is now in the return portion of the category.js file
+	  Modify the Index.cshtml to add the icons in the Category section from Font Awesome and confirm Delete it and add the JavaScript from the Assignment 2 files folder in to the wwwroot/js folder the ‘div’ is now in the return portion of the category.js file
 	  In Index.cshtml add the @section call to the category.js script and run the project.
-	  Time to apply the code to activate the ‘Edit’ and ‘Delete’ buttons and ‘Create New Category’ using the Upsert action Add the IAction result to the controller and add a View (as we did w/ Index) Copy and add the html from the Category Upsert View.txt Create a partial view for the
+	  Time to apply the code to activate the ‘Edit’ and ‘Delete’ buttons and ‘Create New Category’ using the Upsert action Add the IAction result to the controller and add a View Copy and add the html from the Category Upsert View.txt Create a partial view for the
 	  In the general Views > Shared folder, add the partial view for _CreateAndBackToListButton.cshtml and add the asp-action Create another parital view for _EditAndBackToListButton and note the code addition of the @model razor statement Add category
-	  Modify the Upsert.cshtml (note the @model statement) Add the asp-action to the Index.cshtml page and run the application Navigate to Category > Create New Category
+	  Modify the Upsert.cshtml
+	  Add the asp-action to the Index.cshtml page and run the application Navigate to Category > Create New Category
 	  Modify Upsert.cshtml so TITLE now uses the @title variable and refresh the application.
-	  Add the @section call to Scripts to validate input (or lack of) on the client-side and test.
+	  Add the @section call to Scripts to validate input on the client-side and test.

 	  1:25
-	  Now I create an Upsert POST action method in the CategoryController.cs Note the Save method is not available, now add the void Save() method to the IUnitOfWork interface (this will now allow the Savemethod to be added).
+	  Now I create an Upsert POST action method in the CategoryController.cs Note the Save method is not available, now add the void Save() method to the IUnitOfWork interface .
 	  Remove the _db.SaveChanges() method in the CategoryRepository.cs and move the _unitOfWork.Save() method with the return RedirectToaction method.
 	  Check for errors and test whether the application can update and create a category.
-	  Add the API (Application Programming Interface) call for HTTPDelete in the CategoryController.cs Then implement the HTTPDelete with a delete method in category.js to add functionality to the application and call the API Add the delete functionality in category.js with including the onclick event to the Delete function Add the Delete(url) function code (see next slide).
+	  Add the API call for HTTPDelete in the CategoryController.cs Then implement the HTTPDelete with a delete method in category.js to add functionality to the application and call the API Add the delete functionality in category.js with including the onclick event to the Delete function Add the Delete function code

 	  1:55
 	  Commit it on github